Overview

 Alternative dispute resolution | Limited to trade mark matters involving domain name dispute | |

-Availability of damages and other relief for infringement | Expungement Action | |
+Other relief for infringement | Revocation Action | |

 Civil remedies | Injunction Damages |